AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58375-wrong-youtube-api-key-configuration-causes-an-error-when-adding-a-youtube-video-at-the-store-view-level.md

 ---
 # ACSD-58735: Wrong YouTube API Key configuration causes an error when adding a YouTube video at the store view level

-The ACSD-58735 patch fixes the issue where shipping an order to multiple addresses triggers an error during region ID processing.
+The ACSD-58735 patch fixes the issue where where wrong YouTube API key configuration causes an error when adding a YouTube video at the store view level.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-58735.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions